This post may contain affiliate links. Read our disclosure policy here.

 —This post is a collaboration between both my husband and me as I am not so handy with the drill.
 Enjoy!

-We moved into our last home at the beginning of October after living in an RV for 6 months.
+We moved into one of our homes at the beginning of October after living in an RV for 6 months.
 I so missed having a garden this summer and had the urge to plant some seeds and get my hands back in the dirt!

 — Learn more about Growing your own Herb Garden!